 GRE results and Transcripts should be sent to the Graduate Admissions Office:

 Hanover, NH 03755-1419

 McCulloch Graduate Fellowships in Environmental Change

-Dartmouth created the McCullock Graduate Fellows program in recognition of Normal E. McCulloch Jr. '50 at the end of 2013.
+Dartmouth created the McCulloch Graduate Fellows program in recognition of Normal E. McCulloch Jr. '50 at the end of 2013.
 The McCulloch Fellowship augments a standard one-year graduate stipend up to $30,000, and also provides a research and professional travel fund of $5,000.

-Up to four candidates with interests in Environmental Change will be selected annually.
+Up to four candidates with interests in environmental change will be selected annually.
 Nominations from the sponsoring graduate program must be made to the Dean of Graduate Studies by March 1st.

 Some of our research subjects

 - Hydrology and Watershed Processes

 - Special Opportunities for Graduate Students in Arctic Systems